chaos-polymtl/lethe/doc/source/tools/gmsh/gmsh.rst

 .. warning::
 	The ``.geo`` file must be built with the :ref:`built-in kernel`.

-Creating a structured quad-mesh usually take a lot more time than an unstructured quad-mesh, but provides a full control on the mesh generation.
+Creating a structured quad-mesh usually takes a lot more time than an unstructured quad-mesh, but provides a full control on the mesh generation.
 To do so:

 1. Create the geometry accordingly and add construction elements where needed

 .. tip::
-	Converting an unstructured mesh to a structured mesh usually required rewritting a good part of the geometry.
-Begin by drawing by-hand and check that each of your surfaces have only four points.
+	Converting an unstructured mesh to a structured mesh usually requires rewritting a good part of the geometry.
+Begin by drawing by-hand and check that all of your surfaces have only four points each.

 2. Define ``Transfinite Line`` (before ``Line Loop``), with: